A-Momin/noteshub/nts/notes_aws1.md

             - `Attached Directly to AWS Resources`: Some resources (like S3 buckets, Lambda functions, etc.) allow policies to be attached directly to them, defining who can access them.
 These policies also define the allowed actions on the resource.
             - `Granting Cross-Account Access`: Resource-based policies are often used to grant cross-account access, specifying who (in another account) can access a resource.

-    -   **Trust Relationship**: In Amazon Web Services (AWS), a "trust relationship" refers to the trust established between two entities, typically between an AWS Identity and Access Management (IAM) role and another entity, such as an AWS account or an external identity provider (IdP).
-The trust relationship defines who can assume the IAM role and under what conditions.

-        -   `IAM Roles`: IAM roles are AWS identities that you can create and manage.
-They are not associated with a specific user or group, making them suitable for cross-account access, applications, and services.
-Trust relationships are commonly used with IAM roles.
-        -   `Trusting Entity`: This is the entity that defines the IAM role and grants permissions to the role.
-The trusting entity specifies who is allowed to assume the role.
-This can be an AWS account or an external entity, like an external IdP.
-        -   `Trusted Entity`: This is the entity or entities that are allowed to assume the IAM role.
-Trusted entities can assume the role to access AWS resources, services, or perform specific actions.
-        -   `Conditions`: Trust relationships often include conditions that must be met for an entity to assume the role.
-Conditions can be based on various factors, such as time of day, source IP address, or other context-specific criteria.

-        -   Common use cases for trust relationships in AWS include:

-            -   `Service-to-Service Access`: Allowing AWS services, such as AWS Lambda, to assume roles with specific permissions to interact with other AWS services and resources securely.
-            -   `Cross-Account Access`: Allowing entities from one AWS account to access resources in another AWS account.
-For example, you might use a trust relationship to allow a production account to access resources in a development or testing account.
-            -   `Federated Access`: Enabling users from an external identity provider (e.g., Active Directory, SAML-based IdP) to assume IAM roles in AWS accounts.
-This is useful for single sign-on (**SSO**) scenarios.
-            -   `Temporary Permissions`: Granting temporary permissions to entities.
-When an entity assumes a role, it receives temporary security credentials, and these credentials expire after a specified duration.

     #### Role

     An AWS IAM Role is a set of permissions that define what actions are allowed (or denied) in AWS.
 It is not associated with a specific user or group, but instead, it can be assumed by any trusted entity (like an AWS service, user, or application).